Apple launches Arm-based Mac, iOS 14, MacOS Big Sur and more

 iOS 14

-Borrowing a feature from iPad (and Android phones), Apple brings picture-in-picture to the iPhone in iOS 14, which will give you a floating thumbnail of a video if you switch to look at your home screen or any other app.
+Borrowing a feature from iPad (and Android phones), Apple brings Picture-in-Picture to the iPhone in iOS 14, which will give you a floating thumbnail of a video if you switch to look at your home screen or any other app.
+The company also revises the home screen with a bold new tool called App Library and the ability to put dynamic widgets on the home screen.

 For smart home, the Home app provides adaptive lighting, the ability to define activity zones for cameras, plus face recognition notifications from your doorbell across all the devices.